 References

 IEEE Std 1016-1998, IEEE Standard for Software Design Specification

+Definitions for New Race and Ethnicity Categories (https://nces.ed.gov/ipeds/reic/definitions.asp)

+UAH Fit Vault Sofware Requirements.docx

 Overview

 The remainder of this design specification document addresses the software system architecture, detailed design information for the various system components, and the database schema design.
 Each major section will be broken into two pieces each detailing the design criteria for the two pieces of software the make the UAH Fit Vault.